mapbender/mapbender-documentation/en/installation/configuration.rst

 Creating the database schema
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Symfony2 will create the database schema for you:
+Symfony will create the database schema for you:

 .. code-block:: yaml